0xmigi/website/content/posts/cv.md

 React JS

 My UI building library of choice, as it seems to be one of the most popular in the space and works well with popular web3 tooling/documentation.
+Have built a couple websites with it and find it easy to work with/do what I want.

 ***
 **Projects**

+gasFees.lol - developer

+* gasFees.lol is a multichain transaction fee tracking dashboard for client facing use.
+Allows anyone to search a wallet, ENS address, or connect a wallet and get all the historical transaction fees associated with that wallet.
+A work in progress but taking a lot of inspiration from Zapper.fi.

 MetAvatar - smart contract developer